Meet the friendly staff at Winona Veterinary Hospital!

 Interests: Veterinary Spinal Manipulation Therapy

-Interests: Surgery, Ultrasonography and Emergency Medicine
+Interests: Surgery, Reproduction and Small Mammal Medicine

 Interests: Alternative therapies, TCM, Acupuncture

 Anna was born and raised in the Winona area and started as a receptionist for Winona Veterinary Hospital in October of 2017.
-While not at work, she can be found doting on her son and her yellow Lab, Dexter, as well as enjoying the outdoors, fishing, gardening, crafting, and spending time with family and friends.
+While not at work, she can be found doting on her sons and her yellow Lab, Dexter, as well as enjoying the outdoors, fishing, gardening, crafting, and spending time with family and friends.

 Zorro was brought in as an emergency stray by the Winona Area Animal Control.
 It was a bone-chilling February night and the animal control officer was very concerned about this little kitten's leg as it was sticking out at a disturbing angle.
 He was maybe 6 weeks old, a tiny black and white puff.
 After examining, Dr. Maloney found that Zorro was overall healthy, but the leg was deformed from an old injury that did not heal well.
 It was still painful, so little Zorro was started on pain medication during the mandatory 5 day hold.
 Of course, no one stepped up to claim him and in those 5 days, everyone at the hospital fell in love.
 We decided that Zoomy needed a little brother and Zorro was the perfect fit.
 First order of business was taking care of his painful, deformed front left leg.
 He did great with his amputation surgery and never looked back and we have never been happier to have such a love bug in the hospital.